-Trinity Eye Hospital is fully equipped with the most modern technology for performing suture less cataract surgeries.
+Trinity Eye Hospital is fully equipped with the most modern technology equipments for performing suture less cataract surgeries.
 The Department of Cataract has made tremendous progress in the last years.
-We are one of the few institutions in the world to have the 2 top platforms for cataract surgery - the Centurion (It is the only intelligent phaco platform that dynamically optimizes cataract removal) and Infinity (Alcon) .
-All these machines can be used for the latest Micro-Coaxial Cataract Surgery (MICS), or removal of the cataract through a 2mm (or less) incision with the implantation of foldable intraocular lenses (IOLs).
+We are one of the few institutions in the world to have the 2 top platforms for cataract surgery - the Centurion (It is the only intelligent phaco platform that dynamically optimizes cataract removal).
+All these the Zeiss Lumera Microscope machines can be used for the latest Micro-Coaxial Cataract Surgery (MICS), or removal of the cataract through a 2mm (or less) incision with the implantation of foldable intraocular lenses (IOLs).
 We offer our patients the latest in IOL technology including the accommodative Crystalens HD, the ReSTOR & Tecnis multifocal IOLs and the astigmatism correcting Toric IOLs.
-We offer the latest generation of multifocal IOLs with astigmatism correction and the Implantable Collamer Lens as an option in correcting refractive errors.
-To minimize calculation errors in the implanted IOLs we now have the Immersion Biometry and the non-contact Lenstar which works by the laser interferometry principle.
+We offer the latest generation of multifocal IOLs, Symfony Multifocal with astigmatism correction and the Implantable Collamer Lens as an option in correcting refractive errors.
+To minimize calculation errors in the implanted IOLs we have the Optical biometry Lenstar which works by the laser interferometry principle.
+This increases the precision of calculation.

 Most common cause is Senile Cataract due to ageing.
 Every person over the age of 60yrs will at some stage develop cataract.
 Other causes include diabetics, injury, intake of Certain Medications, Secondary Cataract due to other problems in the eye.
 Cataract can also present since birth due to hereditary, predisposition.
 This is called Congenital Cataract.